It has been shown already that the

 parables in Matthew ch.13 to support their view of a post-tribulation rapture (followed

-immediately by the final judgement) simply means that they have to completely
+immediately by the final judgement) simply means that they have to live in

-ignore and live in denial of the other passages, which do refer to a separate
+denial of the true meaning of the other passages, which do refer to a separate

-interpret them correctly, as referring to different events that happen at
+learn to interpret them correctly, as referring to different events that

 No comments: